dfontana/ML/Chapter1.md

  The inputs are grayscaled, with 0.0 meaning white and 1.0 meaning black, with shades of gray between.
 The hidden layer will start with (n=15) neurons.
 This n can be tweaked and we will be doing so.
 The output is 10 neurons: the neuron with the highest value tells us what number it is.

 ###### How to Learn
 First we need a set of data to learn from, to quiz our network on.
-We'll be using the MNIST data set (A Modified United States National INstitute of Standards and Technology data set) to train our data.
+We'll be using the MNIST data set (A Modified United States National Institute of Standards and Technology data set) to train our data.
 This dataset happens to have two parts: 60,000 training images and 10,000 test images.
 The second part is from a whole different set of people the network didn't see in training, helping us ensure the network isn't biased.

 Training inputs will be referred to as *x*.
 Each x will be a 784 dimensional vector, each entry a pixel intensity.
 The output will be denoted: *y=y(x)*, where y is a 10 dimensional vetor.
 The goal is to get a set of weights and biases that will approximate y(x) for all training x.
 To do this we need a qualifying function:
 	- C(w,b) = (1 / 2n ) * Sum( ||y(x) - a||^2 )